AI Systems and Drafting Patents: Enablement and Inventorship

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will guide patent practitioners on overcoming the challenges, including patent eligibility and enablement, when seeking patent protection for artificial intelligence (AI) systems.
+This CLE course will guide patent practitioners on overcoming the challenges, including patent eligibility and enablement, when seeking patent protection for artificial intelligence (AI) systems.
 The panel will also discuss what can be done to anticipate and minimize the risks of Section 101 or Section 112 rejections.

 - Challenges in drafting patents for AI systems under Sections 101 and 112